Teen charged in Kenosha shootings fights extradition

 Video shows that Rittenhouse tripped in the street.
 As he was on the ground, 26-year-old Anthony Huber, of Silver Lake, hit him with a skateboard and tried to take his rifle away.
 Rittenhouse opened fire, killing Huber and wounding Gaige Grosskreutz, of West Allis, who was holding a handgun.

-Rittenhouse’s extradition might not be an issue at all if he had been arrested in Kenosha the night of the shootings.
-Cellphone video that captured some of the action shows Rittenhouse afterward walking slowly toward a police vehicle with his hands up, only to be waved through by police.
+Rittenhouse’s extradition would not be an issue if he had been arrested in Kenosha the night of the shootings.
+Cellphone video that captured some of the action shows that right after the shootings, Rittenhouse walked slowly toward a police vehicle with his hands up, only to be waved through by police.
 He returned to his Illinois home and turned himself in soon after.
-Police later blamed the chaotic conditions for not arresting Rittenhouse at the scene.
+Police later blamed the chaotic conditions for why they didn’t arrest Rittenhouse at the scene.

 The killings happened two days after a white Kenosha police officer shot Blake seven times in the back, leaving him paralyzed from the waist down and sparking outrage after video of the shooting was posted online.
 A Wisconsin Department of Justice investigation into that shooting is ongoing.
 The three responding officers are on administrative leave.

-Rittenhouse’s legal team includes Los Angeles-based Pierce and Lin Wood, a defamation lawyer who represented falsely accused security guard Richard Jewell in the 1996 Olympic Park bombing case in Atlanta and is a lawyer for Sean Hannity, the Fox News host with close ties to President Donald Trump.
+In addition to Los Angeles-based Pierce, Rittenhouse’s legal team includes Lin Wood, a defamation lawyer who represented falsely accused security guard Richard Jewell in the 1996 Olympic Park bombing case in Atlanta and is a lawyer for Sean Hannity, the Fox News host with close ties to President Donald Trump.

-Pierce has described Rittenhouse not as a vigilante, but as a model citizen who was cleaning graffiti from a vandalized high school before he received word from a business owner seeking help to protect what was left of his property after rioters burned two of his other buildings.
+Both Pierce and Wood have ties to Trump’s orbit and brand of politics, and have tapped into their social media network to raise support from conservatives for the teenage shooter.
+A big boost came last month when Pierce defended Rittenhouse in an interview with Fox News’ Tucker Carlson.

-Pierce and Wood did not respond to messages ahead of Friday’s hearing.
+On Thursday, Pierce got a taste of the support he’s worked so hard to build when he attended a Waukesha County GOP function with Rittenhouse’s mother.
+At one point, women in the audience gave the two a standing ovation, according to a tweet from conservative commentator Michelle Malkin, who also attended.